ujr/guides/guides/Glossary.md

 **POJO** = Plain Old Java Object, an ordinary object, without any special attributes nor special inheritance, thus not following any special conventions besides those imposed by the runtime (CLR or JVM) itself.
-Plain Old Objects are a good thing!
+Plain Old Objects play nicely with dependency injection and are a good thing!

 **REST** = Representational State Transfer, a widely accepted architectural style for creating Web APIs where, roughly speaking,